AndileMahlaba/AttendanceSys/README.md

 # AttendanceSys

-This is a project to track attendance.
+This is a project to track attendance for the Software Engineering project.